Like it? Share it!

 Hire a Personal Trainer

 Hiring a certified Personal Trainer through Infofit is one of the best investments you can make with regard to your overall health and fitness.
-If you are serious about a future, fuelled by healthy eating, increased activity and infinite possibilities then start with your very own Infofit life coach and personal trainer.
+If you are serious about a future, fueled by healthy eating, increased activity and infinite possibilities then start with your very own Infofit life coach and personal trainer.

 Cathie Glennon – BCRPA/SFL